ARTICLE 1: NAME

 Section 1.
 Powers and Authority

 - The management, control and operation of the affairs and properties of CSLP are vested in the Board of Directors of CSLP (the “Board”).
-The Board is responsible for planning, coordinating, communicating and managing all Organization activities including hiring any employees of the Organization or contracting with any vendors of other business, financial and legal services.
+The Board is responsible for overseeing the planning, coordinating, communicating and managing all Organization activities, including hiring any employees of the Organization or contracting with any vendors of other business, financial and legal services.

 - There shall be no compensation for service as a member of the Board of Directors or as a Committee member, State Representative or any other volunteer.